Chiropractors are trained to treat you as an entire person, not just the symptoms you come to the office with.

 Vertigo is a sensation people feel when they move, stand up quickly, or spin in circles.

-With most people, the feeling only lasts a few minutes.
+The feeling typically only lasts a few minutes.
 However, the sensation can last up to a few hours.

-The absolute worst case scenario is that the feeling can last for some days.
+The absolute worst-case scenario is that the feeling can last for days.

-Anyone that experiences vertigo on a regular basis should consult their doctor immediately.
+Anyone that experiences this on a regular basis should consult their doctor immediately.

 What Causes of Vertigo?